Protected pay rates for labour hire employees

 Labour hire arrangement orders

-When an order applies, labour hire employees working for a particular host must not be paid less than the pay rate they would receive under the host’s enterprise agreement (or other relevant workplace instrument).
-This is a ‘protected pay rate’.
-Employers and employees covered by an order are subject to certain rules.
+When an order applies, labour hire employees working for a particular host must not be paid less than what they would receive under the host’s workplace instrument (such as an enterprise agreement).
+This is the ‘protected pay rate’.

 For more information: